-Our dedicated team works behind the scenes ensuring a great race day for riders and spectators alike.
-Their decades of experience in race promotion, cycling, event production and community engagement are evident in the success of the Thompson Bucks County Classic.
+Our dedicated crew works to ensure a great race day for riders and spectators alike.
+Their decades of experience in racing, event production and community engagement are evident in the success of the Bucks County Classic.

 Raffaele came on board in 2012 but has been producing, providing equipment and offering logistics services for events for over 30 years.
 In addition to working on amateur and professional cycling events he also provides these services for other sporting and high profile events and has assisted with over 400 across the USA.
 When not working he enjoys fly fishing and fly tying and antique and classic automobiles.